MariaBraganca/MariaBraganca/README.md

 ### What I'm currently working on 🔨

-📱 <a href="https://mariabraganca.github.io/profile/pr_immobyte.html">Immobyte</a> - A real estate platform powered by ChatGPT and written in Python. ([WIP] - see repository).
+📱 <a href="https://github.com/MariaBraganca/immobyte/">Immobyte</a> - A real estate platform powered by ChatGPT and written in Python.

-📱 <a href="https://mariabraganca.github.io/profile/pr_berlinarchnet.html">BAN - Berlin Architectural Network</a> - A social platform for architects built on Ruby in Rails.
+📱 <a href="https://mariabraganca.github.io/profile/pr_berlinarchnet.html">Berlin Architectural Network</a> - A social platform for architects built on Ruby in Rails.

 📱 <a href="https://mariabraganca.github.io/profile/pr_mrcocktail.html">Mister Cocktail</a> - A JS and CSS animated tool for cocktail lovers.